Nachiket-Soovimath/pizza-sales-SQL/README.md

 # pizza-sales-SQL
 <h2>Project Overview:<h2/>
   <br>
-This project provides an analysis of pizza sales using SQL queries.
+<h5>This project provides an analysis of pizza sales using SQL queries.
 The goal is to derive insights from a sales database, helping to optimize business operations, understand customer behavior, and improve sales performance.
 The analysis includes total sales, average order value, popular pizza types, customer demographics, and geographic trends.
-SQL queries are used to extract relevant data from various tables in the database.
+SQL queries are used to extract relevant data from various tables in the database.</h5>

 <h2>Key Features:<h2/>
 Total sales calculation